AbhinavShedmekhe03/HeroVired-Projects-Iris-Flower-Classification/README.md

-# Iris Flower Classification Project
+# IRIS Flower Classification Project

-## Project By
-Abhinav Shedmekhe
+**Project By:** Abhinav Shedmekhe

-## Aim
+**Aim:**
-The aim of the Iris Flower Classification Project is to develop a machine learning model that can accurately classify iris flowers into different species based on their sepal length, sepal width, petal length, and petal width.
-The project utilizes the famous Iris dataset, a well-known dataset in the field of machine learning.
+The aim of this project is to build a machine learning model for classifying iris flowers into different species based on their sepal length (SL), sepal width (SW), petal length (PL), and petal width (PW).

-## Project Description
-The Iris Flower Classification Project involves building a machine learning model to classify iris flowers into three species: setosa, versicolor, and virginica.
-The project uses the Iris dataset, which consists of measurements of sepal length, sepal width, petal length, and petal width for 150 iris flowers, with 50 samples from each of the three species.

-### Workflow:

-1. **Data Import and Exploration:**
-   - Libraries such as pandas, numpy, sklearn, matplotlib, and seaborn are imported.
+**Project Description:**
+This project involves the following key steps:

+1. **Importing Required Libraries:**
+   - Pandas, NumPy, Seaborn, Matplotlib, and Scikit-learn are imported for data manipulation, visualization, and machine learning tasks.

+2. **Importing Dataset:**
-   - The Iris dataset is loaded, and its metadata is explored using the `load_iris` function.
+   - The iris dataset is loaded using Scikit-learn's `load_iris` function.

-   - A DataFrame is created from the dataset, and exploratory data analysis (EDA) is performed.
+3. **Creating DataFrame:**
+   - The dataset is converted into a pandas DataFrame for easy manipulation.

+4. **Renaming Species and Columns:**
-   - The 'Species' column is renamed for better readability.
+   - Species and column names are renamed for better readability.

-2. **Exploratory Data Analysis (EDA):**
+5. **Exploratory Data Analysis (EDA):**
-   - Information about the dataset is displayed using `df.info()`.
+   - Information about the dataset is displayed using `df.info()` and descriptive statistics using `df.describe()`.
-   - Descriptive statistics, including mean, standard deviation, minimum, and maximum values, are obtained using `df.describe()`.
-   - The distribution of iris species in the dataset is visualized using `df['Species'].value_counts()`.
+   - The count of each species is checked using `df['Species'].value_counts()`.
-   - Histograms and scatter plots are created to visualize the distribution and relationships between different features.
+   - Histograms and scatter plots are created for visualizing the distribution and relationships between variables.

-3. **Data Preprocessing:**
+6. **Building Model:**
-   - The dataset is split into training and testing sets using the `train_test_split` function.
+   - The dataset is split into training and testing sets.

-4. **Model Building:**
-   - Logistic Regression is chosen as the classification algorithm.
-   - The model is trained using the training set (`x_train` and `y_train`).
+   - A logistic regression model is trained using the training data.

-5. **Model Evaluation:**
+7. **Model Evaluation:**
-   - The trained model is used to predict iris species on the test set (`x_test`).
+   - The model is evaluated on the test data using accuracy, confusion matrix, and classification report.
-   - Accuracy, confusion matrix, and a classification report are generated to evaluate the model's performance.

-6. **Results Visualization:**
-   - A heatmap of the confusion matrix is plotted for better visualization.
-   - The classification report is presented as a heatmap for a comprehensive view of precision, recall, and F1-score.

-This project serves as a practical example of classification using machine learning techniques and provides insights into the Iris dataset.
-The final model can be used to predict the species of iris flowers based on their morphological characteristics.
+**Summary:**
+The project successfully achieves the classification of iris flowers with a high accuracy score of 98%.
+The logistic regression model demonstrates excellent performance in distinguishing between different iris species based on their sepal and petal characteristics.